TrellixVulnTeam/swahilipython_SCMU/Doc/library/gzip.rst

    .. attribute:: mtime

-      When decompressing, the value of the last modification time field in the most recently read header may be read from this attribute, as an integer.
+      When decompressing, the value of the last modification time field in the most recently read header may be read kutoka this attribute, as an integer.
 The initial value before reading any headers is ``None``.

       All :program:`gzip` compressed streams are required to contain this